quartex create digital collections

-Virginia’s Revenue Stabilization Fund (Rainy Day Fund)
+Virginia’s Revenue Stabilization Fund

 This exhibit highlights Virginia’s nationally recognized Revenue Stabilization Fund, commonly known as the Rainy Day Fund, which was established in 1992 during Governor L. Douglas Wilder’s administration.
 Faced with a significant revenue shortfall shortly after taking office in 1990, Governor Wilder prioritized long-term fiscal stability and worked with the General Assembly to pass a constitutional amendment creating the fund.
 It was the first of its kind in the United States to be incorporated into a state constitution.